The Blind Leading The Blind

-When I started to fly fish, I never picked up a fly rod with the intention of teaching others.
+When I started to fly fish, I never picked up a fly rod intending to teach others.

 However, when my good friend Chad Wilson showed interest in a sport that has consumed the past three years of my life, how could I say no?